michrag/2010_sw_eng_exercises/README.md

-# Exercises for a University course on software enginnering
+# Exercises for a University course on software engineering